jcubic/lips/docs/docs/intro.md

 :::info

-Only the core of LIPS is written in JavaScript, almost half of it it's written in Scheme.
+Only the core of LIPS is written in JavaScript, almost half of if it's written in Scheme.
 So if you want to load the standard library (to have full LIPS), you should use `bootstrap` or `data-bootstrap` attribute that will load it for you.
 You can optionally specify the location of the file.